vqiu25/news-app/README.md

 This project was set up using the blank template option in [Expo](https://expo.dev/).
 Expo is an open-source platform that simplifies the development of React Native apps by providing a managed workflow with built-in tooling, over-the-air updates, and easy deployment.

-To setup a brand new Expo project, you can do so by performing the following:
+You do **not** need to perform the following, however if you're interested in setting up your own Expo project, you can do so by performing the following:

 ```
 npx create-expo-app my-app --template blank